 Did not prepare me for high school at all.
 The only good thing I have to say is that I am now in Honors Spanish and Honors English classes and I thank those teachers.
 Mrs. Pultro and Ms Burch were the best and strengthened my interest in English but the other teachers did not meet up to my needs.
 I never felt comfortable going to ask for help and the student environment made me feel very unwelcome here.
 Glad I've graduated however I do miss Mrs. Pultro and Ms. Burch.

 St. Philip Neri Elementary School is a private middle school.
-The principal of St. Philip Neri Elementary School is Mrs. Catherine Daley, Principal, whose e-mail is firstname.lastname@example.org.
-350 students go to St. Philip Neri Elementary School and are mostly White, non-Hispanic; Multiracial; and Black, non-Hispanic.
+The principal of St. Philip Neri Elementary School is Mrs. Catherine Daley, Principal, whose e-mail is email@example.com.
+350 children attend St. Philip Neri Elementary School and identify mostly as White, non-Hispanic; Black, non-Hispanic; and Multiracial.
 The student to teacher ratio at St. Philip Neri Elementary School is 16:1.
 Lindale Middle School is one of the nearest middle schools.

 - Ceramics sculpture

 Another school year has come to a close.
 My children were so excited for the last day but also were sad to leave their classmates and their teacher.
 They are looking forward to next year and having the chance to be a part of chorus and the school play.
 The school builds their confidence my child was very quiet but actually was able to build that confidence to sing and perform in the Talent Show.
 Thank you SPN